A variational approach to Hilbert's 16th problem within the framework of global analysis: Introduction and main result

-\begin{proof}[Proof of Theorem \ref{t5} in the generic case assuming Theorem \ref{principall}] We need to find an upper bound for the number $N$ of the solutions that system (\ref{salto0}) may have when $P$ and $Q$ are polynomials of at most degree $n$.
+\begin{proof}[Proof of Theorem \ref{t5} based on Theorem \ref{principall}] We need to find an upper bound for the number $N$ of the solutions that system (\ref{salto0}) may have when $P$ and $Q$ are polynomials of at most degree $n$.
 By Bezout's theorem we have that

-because in the generic case we discard the possibility that the two equations of system (\ref{salto0}) have a non--trivial common factor.
+because in the generic case we discard the possibility that the two equations of system \eqref{salto0} may have a non--trivial common factor.
+Note that the degree of the first equation in system \eqref{salto0} is $2n-2$ while that of the second one is $n-1$.

 By Theorem \ref{Harnack} the number $M$ of components of $\Dv=0$ satisfies

 if $n$ is even, and